JaguarRises/learning-journal/README.md

-# learning-journal
+📓 Learning Journal

-This repository is my daily learning journal documenting my journey of rebuilding core programming and algorithmic skills.
-Each entry captures what I studied, problems solved, patterns practiced, and key insights gained.
-It reflects consistent growth in Java, logic building, and problem-solving discipline.
+This repository is a daily log of my journey in rebuilding strong programming and algorithmic foundations.
+Each entry documents the problems I solved, patterns I implemented, concepts I learned, and improvements in my problem-solving approach.

+The purpose of this journal is to track consistency, reflect technical growth, and create a transparent proof of learning discipline.

+📂 Structure

+Each file is named by date:

+YYYY-MM-DD.md

+Example:

+2026-01-09.md

+🧠 What each entry contains

+Topics studied

+Algorithms / patterns practiced

+Key mistakes & corrections

+New concepts or mental models learned

+Small reflections on improvement areas

+🚀 Why this journal exists

+To build daily learning discipline

+To strengthen core CS fundamentals

+To create a personal technical narrative for interviews

+🛠 Tech Stack

+Java

+Algorithms & Data Structures

+🗓 Started On January 2026

+January 2026

+This journal is not about perfection — it’s about consistent growth